 And who made it?
 Susan Boyle?
 Celine Dion?
 Kelly Clarkson?
 Whitney Houston?
 Well, no. None of those.
 The only ones to have a hit with it?
 Ladywell Primary School (!) reaching Number 39 in 2012.

-A saucy Christmas classic that’s been trilled by all the greats – Eartha Kitt, Mariah, Madonna, Kylie, and recently, Ariana Grande.
+A saucy Christmas classic that’s been trilled by all the greats – Eartha Kitt, Mariah, Madonna, Kylie, Ariana, and most recently Gwen Stefani.
 It’s never made the Top 40.
 Not once.

 I Wish It Could Be Christmas Every Day

 Originally released in 1973, this Christmas staple never made it higher than Number 4.
 The Official Christmas Number 1 that year was Slade’s Yuletide classic Merry Xmas Everybody, leaving Roy Wood and the backing vocalists from Stockland Green School in the cold.

 A reissue in 1983 took it to Number 23, and since downloads were included in the Official Singles Chart, it has broken back into the Top 40 eight times – it hit Number 23 in 2016.

 What's your fave Christmas classic?
 Did it chart as high as you think?
 Search our all-seeing, all-knowing database and all will be revealed.